hobuinc/greyhound/doc/administration.rst

 -------------------------------------------------------------------------------

 - ``chunkCacheSize``: The maximum number of chunks that may be held in Greyhound's cache.
 If set to a value less than ``16``, then this value will be set to ``16``.
 Larger values may allow Greyhound to be more responsive, but will use more memory.
 Default: ``32``.
 - ``paths``: An array of strings representing the paths in which Greyhound will search, in order, for data to stream.
 Defaults are ``/opt/data`` for easy Docker mapping, ``~/greyhound`` for a default native location, and ``http://greyhound.io`` for sample data.
-Local paths, HTTP(s) URLs, and S3 paths (assuming proper dredentials exist) are supported.
+Local paths, HTTP(s) URLs, and S3 paths (assuming proper credentials exist) are supported.
 - ``resourceTimeoutMinutes``: The number of minutes after which Greyhound can erase local storage for a given resource.
 Default: ``30``.
 - ``http.port``: Port on which to listen for HTTP requests.
 If ``null`` or missing, HTTP requests will be disabled.
 Default: ``8080``.
 - ``http.securePort``: Port on which to listen for HTTPS requests.
 If ``null`` or missing, HTTPS requests will be disabled.
 If this value is specified, ``http.keyFile`` and ``http.certFile`` must also be present.
 Default: ``undefined``.